grafana/pyroscope/docs/sources/configure-client/trace-span-profiles/_index.md

 This method enhances understanding of application behavior by directly linking traces with profiling data, enabling engineering teams to pinpoint and resolve performance bottlenecks with precision.

-Key Benefits and Features:
+Key benefits and features:

-- Deep Analysis: Understand the specifics of code execution within particular time frames, offering granular insights into application performance
+- Deep analysis: Understand the specifics of code execution within particular time frames, offering granular insights into application performance
-- Seamless Integration: Smoothly transition from a high-level trace overview to detailed profiling of specific trace spans within Grafana’s trace view
+- Seamless integration: Smoothly transition from a high-level trace overview to detailed profiling of specific trace spans within Grafana’s trace view
-- Efficiency and Cost Savings: Quickly identify and address performance issues, reducing troubleshooting time and operational costs
+- Efficiency and cost savings: Quickly identify and address performance issues, reducing troubleshooting time and operational costs

-Get Started:
+Get started:

 - Configure Pyroscope: Begin sending profiling data to unlock the full potential of Span Profiles
 - Client-Side Packages: Easily link traces and profiles using available packages for Go, Ruby, and Java